MCP access is read-only. Connected clients can search and fetch your Statisfy data but cannot create, update, or delete records.

 - Click Add custom connector.

-- Enter the Statisfy MCP server URL provided by your admin.
+- Enter the Statisfy MCP server URL provided to your admin.

 - Claude opens a browser tab pointing at Statisfy.

-- Sign in if prompted, review the requested permissions, and click Authorize.
+- Review the requested permissions, and click Authorize.

 - The connector is now active.
 Try a prompt like “Show me my top 5 at-risk accounts in Statisfy.”